knrumsey/spareGParts/README.md

     See [here](https://github.com/katzfuss-group/scaledVecchia) for
     original implementation.
 I am simply packagizing the code for convenience with permission from Matthias Katzfuss*.
+3.  `rvm` **Relevance Vector Machine**.
+An implementation of the RVM algorithm via Tipping 1999.
+The `kernlab` implementation is faster (written in C++) but fails to yield probabilistic modeling.
+This implementation allows allows for specifying a discrete prior over the lengthscale parameter (and admits parallelization via `mclapply`).
+A pre-screening LASSO step is also available to bound the complexity of the algorithm to O(maxiter \* max_basis^3).

 ### References